shakeel-faiz/FF/07Jul-03/02-cat.md

 Again, replace "filename.txt" with path and name of text file you want to display.

 Please note that if you are working with binary files or non-textual content, using "type" or "cat" command might not provide meaningful results, as they are primarily designed for displaying text files.

+## What is the Windows equivalent of the Unix command cat?

+The "type" command in Windows is equivalent of "cat" command in Unix as mentioned above.